shankybnl/MobileAutomationFramework/README.md

-**GenericMethods.java** : It is a common repository for all the  webdriver and appium methods which are called in each helper class.
-Every new method which is being used in helper classes should be added in this class as well.
+**GenericMethods.java** : It is a common repository for all the  webdriver and appium methods which are called in each coreLogic classes.
+Every new method which is being used in coreLogic classes should be added in this class as well.
 It is to reduce the duplicate code.
 Each screen class extends this class.
 Below are few methods defined in this class:

 waitForVisibility(By targetElement) - method to wait for an element to be visible findElement(By locator) - method to find an element